Raji: An Ancient Epic

 Raji: An Ancient Epic is an action-adventure video game developed by Nodding Heads Games based in Pune, Maharashtra, India.
 It was first released as a timed exclusive for Nintendo Switch on 18 August 2020, and released on 15 October 2020 for Microsoft Windows via Steam, GOG Galaxy and the Epic Games Store, PlayStation 4, and Xbox One.

 On 16 April 2024 the game was released on the PlayStation Plus catalog in a new version for the PlayStation 5 which features graphic enhancements, raytracing, a Platinum Trophy and haptic feedback, lightbar and adaptive triggers for the DualSense Controller.

 The game incorporates Hindu mythology and takes inspiration from epics such as the Mahabharata and Ramayana.
 Graphically, the game is designed in the style of Pahari paintings, and the in-game architecture is modeled after that of medieval Rajasthan.

+A sequel, Raji: Kaliyuga, is currently in development.

 Plot

 The story revolves around Raji, an orphaned circus performer.
 Her only family is her younger brother, Golu, a story teller.
 On the day of Raksha Bandhan, demons attack the carnival where the siblings work.
 As the demon army lays waste to the land, three of them abduct Golu.
 This forces Raji to go on a journey to get her brother back.
 Meanwhile, watching her are the deities, Goddess Durga and Lord Vishnu.
 Durga supports her young devotee while Vishnu has some doubts about her.
 Raji races through the Ruins, and upon reaching a temple of Durga, gets a divine trishula (trident) from her, which she uses to battle and kill the demons and save their captives while also unlocking traditional stories and her childhood memories.

 The mastermind behind Golu's abduction and the demon invasion is revealed to be the demon lord Mahabalasura (lit.
 'Mega-strength demon').
 He was once one of the Mystics, knowledgeable people with great spiritual power, but was outcast for his arrogance.
 So, he did penance to please Lord Brahma, who granted him the boon of immortality and a powerful trishula.
 Using these gifts, he reunited his new people, the demons, and started spreading chaos and destruction on Earth.
 When Bhoomi Devi (Mother Earth) urged him to stop this, he killed her.
 This angered Lord Shiva, who imprisoned him.
 After years of captivity, Mahabalasura has returned for revenge.

 Raji follows the demons who took Golu and many other children to the Fortress of Jaidhar.
 She is also gifted a divine bow by Lord Vishnu, who starts finding her capable.
 Upon reaching the fort, the demon Chieftain sends Golu to Mahabalasura via a magic portal before Raji can save him.
 As Raji kills the Chieftain, Golu reaches Mahabalsura's realm where the demon lord puts him under his control.